PhD in Computer Science

-- For applicants submitting transcripts from non-U.S. universities, it is required to submit a course-by-course credential evaluation alongside the transcripts that are uploaded to applications from a credential evaluation service.
+- For applicants submitting transcripts from non-U.S. universities, it is required to submit a course-by-course credential evaluation in addition to the transcripts that are uploaded to applications from a credential evaluation service.
 We prefer World Education Services (WES), however, we will also accept Education Credential Evaluators (ECE ).
 We do not want the credential evaluation sent physically to us.
-Please upload the document you receive from WES or ECE document in the "Graduate Program Additional Material" section which can be found under "Materials" on the left-hand menu in the application.
+You can upload the WES or ECE document in the "Graduate Program Additional Material" section which can be found under "Materials" on the left-hand menu in the application.
 Your school transcripts AND your WES or ECE evaluation must be uploaded to your application to have your application considered complete.

 * Well-qualified applicants without an undergraduate/graduate computer science major will be considered, applicants with a computer science major are preferred.